amcmdv/digital-transformation-pony/README.md

 In this video, we explore:
 - How to pick the right stakeholder and methodology.
 - What factors (like geopolitics and the cargo cult) affect project outcomes.
-- How decisions are scored and how you can optimize your strategy for success.
+- How decisions are scored and how you can optimise your strategy for success.

-🔗 ** [Watch on YouTube] **(link-to-video) to see how digital transformation decisions play out in real-time and learn how to win this game of strategic decision-making!
+🔗 ** [Watch on YouTube] **(link-to-video) to see how digital transformation decisions play out in real-time and learn how to win this game of strategic decision-making! 😒

 ---